vjanelle/polyglottalk/notes/defined_types.md

 * A block of arbitrary Puppet code, which generally contains at least one resource declaration
 * A closing curly brace

+### Location

+Defined types can (and should) be stored in a `module`.
+Puppet is automagically aware of any defined type stored in a module and can auto-load them by name.
+Definitions should be stored in the `manifests/` directory of a module with one definition per file and each filename should represent the name of it's type, ie `apache/manifests/vhost.pp`.

 ###  A word about style

 Puppet's pretty flexible about what you feed it - bare words, numbers, etc.  It will accept many forms of 'code compression', ie removing redundant statements, selectors in type/class declarations etc… For now, please avoid them - try to keep your manifests using local variables as possible, and don't worry about line counts.